leakyrelu/caarlos0.github.com/_posts/2017-03-04-distributed-locks-redis.md

 }
 ```

-There was, of course, an API above all this so the developers were just
+There was, of course, an API around all this so the developers were just
-locking things, and may not know exactly where.
+locking things, and may not know exactly how.

 This architecture worked for years with very few problems and was used in
 other applications as well, but still we had our issues with it:

 - Lack of proper monitoring (and kind of hard to do that right);
-- Sharing resources with the Jobs itself (which may not be considered a good
+- Sharing resources with the Jobs servers (which may not be considered a good
 practice);
 - Might not work in some cases, like services deployed to AWS BeanStalk (which
 allows you to open one port per service, so the nodes weren't able to sync);
 - Some ugly AWS Security Group rules to allow the connection between machines
-in the port range that Hazelcast uses;
+in the port range that Hazelcast uses (which we bothering us);
 - If Hazelcast nodes failed to sync with each other, the distributed lock
-would not be distributed anymore, causing possible duplicates.
+would not be distributed anymore, causing possible duplicates, and, worst of
+all, no errors whatsoever.

-So, we decided to move on and reimplement our distributed locking API.
+So, we decided to move on and re-implement our distributed locking API.

 [hazel-issue]: https://github.com/hazelcast/hazelcast/issues/2217
 [Hazelcast]: https://hazelcast.com/